 Operating activities.
 Due to the seasonal nature of the Partnership's business, cash flows from operating activities are generally greatest during the second and third fiscal quarters when customers pay for propane consumed during the heating-season months.
 Conversely, operating cash flows are generally at their lowest levels during the first and fourth fiscal quarters when the Partnership's investment in working capital, principally accounts receivable and inventories, is generally greatest.
-The Partnership may use its Credit Agreement to satisfy its seasonal operating cash flow needs.
+The Partnership may use its 2022 AmeriGas OLP Credit Agreement to satisfy its seasonal operating cash flow needs.

-Cash flow used by operating activities was \$19 million in the 2022 three-month period compared to cash flow used of \$103 million in the 2021 three-month period.
-Cash flow from operating activities before changes in operating working capital was \$103 million in the 2022 three-month period compared to \$93 million in the prior-year period.
-The higher cash flow from operating activities before changes in working capital principally reflects the increase in operating results in the 2022 three-month period.
-Cash used to fund changes in operating working capital was \$122 million in the 2022 three-month period compared to cash used of \$196 million in the 2021 three-month period.
-This decrease in cash used reflects, among other things, a decrease in cash required to fund changes in inventories and accounts receivable as well as lower cash collateral payments on derivative instruments.
-These decreases were partially offset by an increase in cash required to fund changes in accounts payable.
-These changes reflect in large part the effects of lower propane commodity prices and lower volumes on changes in operating working capital and the amounts and timing of payments of accounts payable.
+Cash flow provided by operating activities was \$129 million in the 2023 six-month period compared to cash flow provided by \$105 million in the 2022 six-month period.
+Cash flow from operating activities before changes in operating working capital was \$240 million in the 2023 six-month period compared to \$305 million in the prior-year period.
+The lower cash flow from operating activities before changes in operating working capital principally reflects the decrease in operating results in the 2023 six-month period compared to cash used to fund changes in operating working capital was \$111 million in the 2023 six-month period compared to cash used of \$200 million in the 2022 six-month period.
+This decrease in cash used to fund changes in operating working capital reflects, among other things, a decrease in cash required to fund changes in accounts receivable, due in large part to the lower volumes sold, and higher cash flow from changes in inventories reflecting lower propane commodity prices.

 Investing activities.
 Investing activity cash flow principally comprises expenditures for property, plant and equipment and proceeds from disposals of assets.
-Cash flow used by investing activities was \$16 million in the 2022 three-month period compared with cash used of \$28 million in the prior-year period.
-This decrease was primarily driven by an decrease in capital expenditures during the 2022 three-month period.
+Cash flow used by investing activities was \$38 million in the 2023 six-month period compared with cash used of \$58 million in the prior-year period.
+This decrease was primarily reflects a decrease in capital expenditures during the 2023 six-month period.

 Financing activities.
 Financing activity cash flow principally comprises cash contributions and distributions, issuances and repayments of long-term debt, and short-term borrowings/repayments.
-Cash provided by financing activities was \$33 million in the 2022 three-month period compared to cash provided of \$121 million in the prior-year period.
-This decrease is primarily attributable to \$100 million of cash contributions received by the Partnership during the 2021 three-month period.
-The decrease in cash provided by financing activities also reflect an \$18 million decrease in revolving credit agreement borrowings during the 2022 three-month period.
-The 2021 three-month period also included \$13 million of cash distributions.
-There were no such distributions in the current-year period.
+Cash used by financing activities was \$65 million in the 2023 six-month period, slightly higher than the \$54 million of cash used by financing activities in the prior-year period.
+The slight increase in cash used reflects the net effects of lower cash contributions received by the Partnership during the 2023 six-month period largely offset by lower net repayments of short-term borrowings during the 2023 six-month period.